ChristianGracia/christiangracia.com2.0/README.md

 # christiangracia2.0

+# 7/6/2020 | New website

+# My new website's code can be found at : https://github.com/ChristianGracia/christiangracia3.0

 This repo contains the code for my personal website rewritten in typescript

 **100% TypeScript React Site with React Hooks and only functional components (no class based)**